Brussels-based practice specializing in Shiatsu, bodywork & mindful movement

 How does energy flow through the body?
 Which subtle, hidden pathways connect body and mind?

 Building on this foundation, I introduce a conceptual clinical model: a heuristic three-phase framework designed to support reflection and clinical practice for the modern Shiatsu practitioner.
-Although still exploratory in nature, this model offers a structured way of translating the subtle and often abstract dynamics of these meridians into the practical reality of Shiatsu treatment.
+Although deeply rooted in my own life experience, personal growth, and transformations on the futon, this model is still exploratory in nature; it offers a structured way of translating the subtle and often abstract dynamics of these meridians into the practical reality of Shiatsu treatment.

 1. Historical and Theoretical Foundations of the Extraordinary Meridians

-The Extraordinary Meridians are mentioned in the Huangdi Neijing (Yellow Emperor’s Inner Classic), compiled between approximately the second century BCE and the second century CE.
-Within this corpus, the Suwen (Basic Questions) provides the theoretical foundations, while the Ling Shu (Spiritual Pivot) offers practical guidance on meridians and Acupuncture points.
+A number of the Extraordinary Meridians (specifically the Ren, Du, and Chong Mai) are already mentioned in the Huangdi Neijing (Yellow Emperor’s Inner Classic), compiled between the second century BCE and the second century CE.
+Although the text also contains shorter, fragmented references to the Dai Mai and the Yin and Yang Qiao Mai, the Yin and Yang Wei Mai are still virtually absent here.
+Within this corpus, the Suwen (Basic Questions) provides the theoretical foundations, in which these mentioned Extraordinary Meridians are linked to the human life cycle and reproduction.
+In addition, the Ling Shu (Spiritual Pivot) discusses the pathway of these Extraordinary Meridians, their energetic functions, and the application of acupuncture points.

-However, these texts provide early references rather than a systematised theory of the Extraordinary meridians.
-Later, the Nan Jing (Classic of Difficult Issues), traditionally dated to the first or second century CE, clarified these often cryptic passages, notably by systematising the relationships between meridians, Qi and diagnostic patterns.
+However, these texts provide early references rather than a fully developed theory of the Extraordinary Meridians.
+Later, the Nan Jing (Classic of Difficult Issues), traditionally dated to the first or second century CE, clarified these often cryptic passages, notably by systematising the relationships between meridians, Qi, and diagnostic patterns, and organizing the Extraordinary Meridians within a coherent framework.

-In parallel, Daoist External Alchemy (Waidan) was developed, establishing a cosmological and energetic framework that later became the foundation of Internal Alchemy (Neidan).
-From around the tenth century onwards, Neidan elaborated the Extraordinary Meridians as deep channels connecting body and mind.
-This vision is clearly illustrated in the wonderful image of the Neijing Tu (Diagram of the Inner Classic).
-While the most famous version of this diagram dates from the 19th century, it nevertheless visually synthesises the early classical Neidan concepts of internal energy circulation, in which several Extraordinary Meridians are symbolically represented through their trajectories and interconnections.
+In parallel, Daoist external alchemy (Waidan) developed, producing a cosmological and energetic framework from which internal alchemy (Neidan) later emerged.
+From the Song period onwards (around the tenth century), the Extraordinary Meridians gained a more prominent symbolic and energetic significance within Neidan as a connection between body and mind.
+This vision is clearly illustrated in the Neijing Tu (Diagram of the Inner Landscape).
+Although the most famous version of this diagram dates from the nineteenth century, it forms a visual synthesis of earlier Neidan concepts regarding internal energy circulation, in which the Extraordinary Meridians Ren and Du Mai — and to a lesser extent Chong and Dai Mai — can be symbolically recognized through their trajectories and interconnections.

 A 19th-century Chinese Neijing Tu diagram illustrating Taoist internal alchemy, energy circulation through the Du Mai and Ren Mai meridians, and the three Dantians depicted as a landscape.

-The Neijing Tu: The body as an inner landscape where Qi flows through mountains and valleys.
+The Neijing Tu: The body as an inner landscape where Qi flows like rivers through mountains and valleys.
 A classical blueprint for the alchemical journey we support within Shiatsu practice.

-During the Ming dynasty, Li Shizhen systematised these insights in his Qi Jing Ba Mai Kao (Study of the Eight Extraordinary Meridians).
-Shortly thereafter, the Zhenjiu Dacheng (Great Compendium of Acupuncture and Moxibustion, 1601) further consolidated the status of Extraordinary Meridians within the meridian system.
+During the Ming dynasty, Li Shizhen processed and systematised the theory of the Eight Extraordinary Meridians in the Qi Jing Ba Mai Kao (Study of the Eight Extraordinary Meridians).
+Shortly thereafter, the Zhenjiu Dacheng (Great Compendium of Acupuncture and Moxibustion, 1601) further consolidated the position of the Extraordinary Meridians within the meridian system.

 Within classical Chinese medical theory, the Eight Extraordinary Meridians function as deep reservoirs or ‘lakes’ of Qi, closely connected with Jing.
 They absorb and redistribute deficiencies or excesses arising within the flowing rivers of the twelve primary meridians, thus maintaining balance throughout the entire energetic system.